KHOPCA clustering algorithm: Examples

-1-D
+1D

 An exemplary sequence of state transitions applying the described four rules is illustrated below.

-2-D
+2D

-KHOPCA acting in a dynamic 2-D simulation.
+KHOPCA acting in a dynamic 2D simulation.
 The geometry is based on a geometric random graph; all existing links are drawn in this network.

-3-D
+3D

-KHOPCA also works in a dynamic 3-D environment.
+KHOPCA also works in a dynamic 3D environment.
 The cluster connections are illustrated with bold lines.

 Guarantees

 It has been demonstrated that KHOPCA terminates after a finite number of state transitions in static networks.